foliant-docs/foliantcontrib.includes/README.md

     >
     >    By default, if a local file is included, `project_root` points to the top-level directory of the current Foliant project, and if a file in a remote Git repository is referenced, `project_root` points to the top-level directory of this repository.
 In most cases you don’t need to override the default behavior.

 Different options can be combined.
-For example, use both `sethead` and `nohead` if you want to include a section with a custom heading:
+For example, use both `sethead` and `nohead` if you need to include a section with a custom heading:

 ```markdown
 # My Custom Heading